LatentFM: A Latent Flow Matching Approach for Generative Medical Image Segmentation: Experiments

-In additional, we compare with generative approach models and provide both qualitative and quantitative results, as shown in Fig.~\ref{fig:ensemble} and Tab.~\ref{tab:segementation}.
-The qualitative results indicate that DM struggles around mask boundaries and faces challenges in ambiguous cases, such as lesion regions with hair in the ISIC-2018 dataset.
-The subsequent models, FM and LatentDiff, produce more stable reconstructions with higher consistency across masks.
-The best performance is achieved by LatentFM, whose confidence map exhibits smooth variations that clearly reflect the model’s consensus and certainty.
+In addition, we compared our method with generative models and provided both qualitative and quantitative results, as shown in Fig.~\ref{fig:ensemble} and Tab.~\ref{tab:segmentation}.
+The qualitative results indicated that DM struggled around mask boundaries and faced challenges in ambiguous cases, such as lesion regions with hair in the ISIC-2018 dataset.
+The subsequent models, FM and LatentDiff, produced more stable reconstructions with higher consistency across masks.
+The best performance was achieved by LatentFM, whose confidence map exhibited smooth variations that clearly reflected the model’s consensus and certainty.
 Aligned with the quantitative results, DM outperformed weaker deterministic baselines but remained slightly below TransUNet on average.
 LatentDM surpassed all deterministic models on ISIC-2018 with Dice 0.91 and IoU 0.84 but performed less strongly on CVC-ClinicDB.
-In contrast, FM-based model delivered notably stronger results than diffusion models due to their more accurate approximation of the target distribution.
+In contrast, FM-based models delivered notably stronger results than DMs due to their more accurate approximation of the target distribution.
 Our proposed LatentFM achieved the best overall performance, reaching Dice scores of 0.9511 and 0.9371 and IoU scores of 0.9067 and 0.8816 on ISIC-2018 and CVC-ClinicDB, respectively.
 Compared to LatentDM, LatentFM improved Dice by more than 0.04 and IoU by over 0.06 on both datasets.
-These results highlight that the generative approach is better suited for medical image segmentation, and our proposed LatentFM, which models data distributions indirectly through the latent space, achieves the best performance and greater efficiency among methods following this direction.
+These results highlighted that the generative approach was better suited for medical image segmentation, and our proposed LatentFM, which modeled data distributions indirectly through the latent space, achieved the best performance and greater efficiency among methods following this direction.

+\textbf{Limitations: } Despite the promising results, our study still has several limitations that warrant further investigation.
+First, the latent space resolution was adopted from prior frameworks, and a comprehensive analysis of different latent configurations has not been conducted.
+A systematic comparison of resolution settings may provide further insights into the trade-off between representation capacity and computational efficiency.
+In addition, training and inference time remain important considerations for generative models, particularly for diffusion-based and flow-based approaches.
+Although these models offer improved performance and uncertainty modeling, their computational cost may limit practical deployment in real-world clinical settings.
+Future work will focus on optimizing model efficiency and exploring lightweight variants to enhance scalability.